Jun-depo/SanFranciscoCrimeStatistics-with-Spark-Stream/README.md

 Decreasing trigger.processingTime can decrease latency between “Executor driver added” and start of execution (see below).

+I also experimented to change 'spark.executor.memory', from '1g' to '3g' and/or change 'spark.driver.memory' from '1g' to '3g', that only slightly affected “processedRowsPerSecond” and latency at my local environment and the conditions.

 ### 2. What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

 #### (1) Changing “maxOffsetsPerTrigger” seems to efficient SparkSession property